DworkinLab/WingMachine_manual/SomeNotesOnCroppingAndResizingImages.md

 - For our current microscope system at McMaster (the Olympus BX 43 with the DP10 camera), we capture most wing images using either the 2X or 4X at full (4080 x 3072) resolution.
 For rescaling during the spline (i.e. resizing image to 632 x 480).

-- If you are cropping images for splining (typically for an image taken at 2X), and you crop prior to resizing images (which is easier I gather), then you need to adjust the scale that you will use in the Python script to generate the `.asc` file.
-    - Example you crop a 2X image (4080px x 3072px which is 4.4mm x 3.3mm, or a scale of 0.00108mm/px) to 3580px x 2696px.
-The new width of the image is 3580 px * 0.00108 mm/px = 3.8664 mm.
-Now you resize this image to 632px X 480px.
-The scale for the resized image is now 3.8664 mm/632px = 0.006118 mm/px.

  **With the 4X objective:**

  For the original image